 It has never been so easy to go back in time to a place rooted in culture and history.
 Where the people are as warm and welcoming as the climate.
 Cruise through Cuba during 8 days aboard our two great vessels on a people to people program that allows you to step back in time to a country that been closed to Americans for half a century.
 You'll explore the western part of the island nation famous for its culture, music, warm people and art.

 After breakfast, disembark for a walking exploration through Havana Vieja, or Old Havana, and Centro Havana.
 Witness a mixture of beautiful old baroque and neo-classical monuments, arcades and private balconies.
 For an enhanced sightseeing experience, flag down a uniquely decorated local “bicitaxi,” or bicycle taxi.
-Visit a ration store “bodega” to discuss day to day life in Cuba and this particular way of shopping for subsidized groceries and food.
-Stop at a local restaurant for lunch, followed by an exchange with the owner of the restaurant or his wife on the topic of being a private entrepreneur.
-Take a scenic drive in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
-Upon our return from Finca Vigia, enjoy some free time before we make our way to Café Del Oriente for dinner, and then to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
-Overnight in Sierra Maestra Port, Old Havana.
+We will stop at a local restaurant for lunch, followed by a scenic drive in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
+Upon our return from Finca Vigia, enjoy some free time before we make our way to Café El Mercurio for dinner, and then to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
+Overnight in Sierra Maestra Port- Old Havana.

 After breakfast, we disembark in Maria La Gorda, where we will visit a local school to meet the Cuban children and their teachers, and discuss the differences and levels of the Cuban and American educational systems, particularly in the rural areas of the country.
 Visit the headquarters of Guanahacabibes National Park, one of the country's largest nature reserves on the westernmost tip of the island.
 The peninsula is one of the last refuges of aboriginals fleeing from the Spanish conquistadors and also holds some 140 archaeological sites linked to life of aboriginals known as Guanahatabeyes.
-We will meet with a Cuban environmentalist to discuss the effort invested in protecting and conserving the park.
-Following this exchange, there will be free time for swimming, snorkeling and a BBQ lunch in Maria La Gorda before embarking the ship.
-Dinner and overnight on board as we sail to the Island of Youth-Isla de la Juventud.
+Time-permitting, we will venture into the park, followed by free time for swimming, snorkeling and a BBQ lunch in Maria La Gorda before embarking the Harmony V. Dinner and overnight on board as we sail to the Island of Youth-Isla de la Juventud.

 Until 1977, the island was called the Isle of Pines.
 In 1978 Fidel Castro turned the island into one grand Communist school for students from around the world and thus the Island of Youth.
-Disembark in Marina Colony to visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955, followed by a panoramic sightseeing drive of the capital city of Nueva Gerona.
-Visit the maternity ward of a local hospital, where we will discuss the Cuban health system with the patients, doctors, and nurses.
-Return to the ship for an early afternoon departure.
+Disembark in Marina Colony for a panoramic sightseeing drive of the capital city of Nueva Gerona.
+Visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955.
+Enjoy lunch in a paladar before visiting an art school and the maternity ward of a local hospital, if available.
+There will be some free time for independent exploration and enjoyment around Nueva Gerona’s grand boulevard before returning to embark the ship.
 Overnight at sea to Casilda.